 - Thanksgiving Day

 A flat monthly rate based on cart size will be billed directly from Groot on a quarterly basis.
-Additional details about the new service will be published in the coming weeks.
+Notice will be sent from Groot of any annual increases effective May 1 of each year.

 Recycling must be contained in the Groot cart.
 Excess recycling that does not fit in the cart must be neatly placed in rigid containers weighing less than 50 pounds.
 Cardboard boxes are not acceptable recycling containers.
 Weather and rodents can break down cardboard and spread debris along the street.
 Anyone using receptacles that do not meet the requirements will not be serviced.